BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

 Hexagonal architecture painlessly decouples the business logic from the technical details of HTTP communication, file system and database access, messaging and so on.
-You can swap Django WSGI application with FastAPI.
-You can get rid of Django ORM and go with SQLAlchemy.
+You can swap Django WSGI application with FastAPI, get rid of Django ORM and go with SQLAlchemy, yet the business logic remains the same.
-Not a single line of business logic code would be altered.

-The full source of the example is available at `github repository <https://github.com/BasicWolf/hexagonal-architecture-django>`_.
+The source code of the example is available at `github repository <https://github.com/BasicWolf/hexagonal-architecture-django>`_.

-.. tip:: Checkout the repository before continuing.
+.. tip:: Clone the repository before reading further.
 The layered hexagonal architecture
-         means deeply nested sub-packages.
-It's more comfortable to navigate when you have the code locally.
+         means deeply nested python packages.
+It's more comfortable to navigate when the code is available locally.

 Project structure
 =================

-A Django project can be easily recognized by the top-level structure:
+A Django project is easily recognized by the top-level structure:

 .. code-block:: text